Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 - We will use Moodle for **all** class activity
 - We will share all materials (notes, handouts, results) on Moodle
-- Ask your questions on Moodle Forums
+- Ask your questions on campuswire (QR code on slide 18)
-- Class and Moodle participation recorded and awarded
+- Class and campuswire participation recorded and awarded

 ---